lhypds/tcopy/README.md

 Simple text copier for copy text from one machine to another machine.

+2 modes are providered:
-File mode use a file as text cache.
+1. File mode use a file as text cache.
-Server mode store text cache on server, and use API to access.
+2. Server mode store text cache on server, and use API to access.

 ![image](https://github.com/user-attachments/assets/fec4f88d-1b45-4ab5-a0c4-ccebc0b77aa3)